zachsain/phase-1-project/README.md

 * Whiskey go go is a search app that allows users to search their favorite alcohol and discover new cocktails.
 * The application utilizes a public api of cocktails / liqours.
 * When a user discovers a new drink they can add it to their cocktail library, with the 'add to library' button.
-* Once added to their library the user can that click on a cocktail to view the ingrediants or remove the cocktail from their library.
+* Once added to their library the user can that click on a cocktail to view the ingredients or remove the cocktail from their library.

 # Public API Used: